Home/The Library/Words/Vocabulary Video Lessons/Facial Hair · video lesson

-This facial hair vocabulary lesson will help you use the words beard, goatee, stubble, clean-shaven, moustache, sideburns, five o’clock shadow, whiskers and handlebar moustache, correctly.
+This facial hair vocabulary lesson will help understand the words beard, goatee, stubble, clean-shaven, moustache, sideburns, five o’clock shadow, whiskers and handlebar moustache correctly.

 (a) beard noun hair that grows on a man’s chin and cheeks